cesium/fractal-tree/src/content/_index.md

 #### Line

-With your "base" set now lets learn how to draw in this case lines,so what do need to draw a line ? exactly two points, so give the function two points (height,weight) and let "line" do its job (unite those points) see as easy as it can be.
+With your "base" set now lets learn how to draw in this case lines,so what do need to draw a line ?
+Exactly two points, so give the function two points (height,weight) and let "line" do its job (unite those points) see as easy as it can be.

 Note:
 have into account that you need to give one point then another so have into consideration you only have two coordinates you work with so line can only have four arguments (numbers) and three commas